Light-3108/Exploring-Exploration/README.md

-# I will gradually make my policy intelligent until it matches the exploration policy of the paper.
+# I will gradually make my policy intelligent until it matches the exploration policy of the paper or even better, let's see.

 ## Version - 1